-Unlike the other pork primals, there are no sub-primals in pork belly.
+Unlike the other pork primals, there are no subprimals in the pork belly.
 Instead, it's broken down into final, more cookable pork cuts.
-It’s the fattiest portion of meat on a hog, so it's used most commonly for bacon and spare ribs—that is, the lower section of ribs that’s included with the belly primal instead of the loin primal.
+It’s also the fattiest portion of meat on a hog, so it's most commonly used for bacon and spare ribs, which come from the lower section of ribs that is included with the belly primal rather than the loin primal.

-Pork belly can also be rolled to make pancetta, an Italian cured meat much like bacon except that it is not smoked after the curing process.
+Pork belly can also be rolled to make pancetta, another Italian cured meat much like bacon except it’s not smoked after the curing process.
 Since they're so rich in flavorful fat, pork belly cuts are often used as a savory flavor base.
 Think of rendering bacon or pancetta to use the fat for browning garlic, onions or other aromatic ingredients.
 This provides a rich, meaty umami flavor to soups, risottos, and other dishes without including large cuts of meat.

 Breaking Down the Pork Leg

 The pork leg is one of the more complex primals simply because it can be broken down into a wide variety of pork cuts.
-Like the pork shoulder, it also includes a hock and foot, though in this case these are from the hind feet.
-They are typically smoked or pickled.
+Like the pork shoulder, it also includes a hock and foot, which come from the hind legs and the feet are typically smoked or pickled.
 Unlike the shoulder, however, the meat from the leg is very lean.
 The most common use for pork leg is ham, which is produced by curing and smoking.